erica-prog/portfolio/README.md

 Here are some of the projects I have worked on:

-### 1. Mortgage delinquency rate and Unemployment in the Black community
+### 1. Mortgage delinquency rate and Unemployment in the Black community in the US

-**Description:** To see the correlation between the mortgage delinquency rate and unemployment
+**Description:** To see the correlation between the commercial mortgage delinquency rate in single households and unemployment in the black community.

 **Tools:** Python, Pandas, Plotly